 Breast cancer is primarily found in women, but the disease can also affect men, generally later in life between the ages of 60 and 70 years old.

-Your risk of breast cancer may be higher depending on:
+Your risk may be higher depending on:

 - Your family history (having a mother, daughter, sister with breast cancer)